Five Easy Pieces (Stravinsky): Analysis

-As with his other twin set, Three Easy Pieces, these five pieces have been acknowledged by scholar and fellow musicians as Gebrauchsmusik, that is, music that was not initially thought to be performed, but which serves one purpose.
+As with his other twin set, Three Easy Pieces, these five pieces have been acknowledged by scholars and fellow musicians as Gebrauchsmusik, that is, music that was not initially thought to be performed, but which serves a specific purpose.
 In this case, both compositions were meant to be used as educational tools for Stravinsky's children.
 Here, the primo voice is much easier than the secondo, contrary to Three Easy Pieces, in which the secondo was the easy part.

 For this composition, Stravinsky was inspired by the styles of different regions, cultures, and cultural movements.
 The first movement, Andante, is a homage to Erik Satie, and accordingly, uses a similar style.
 The second movement, Española, was inspired by Stravinsky's recollections of his visit to Spain on the previous summer.
 The third movement, Balalaika, presents a strong reminiscence to Stravinsky's Russian roots.
 The fourth movement, Napolitana, was inspired in his first visit to Italy and tries to imitate the Napolitan style.
 Some musicians, as fellow pianist Paul Jacobs, have acknowledged an indirect reference (or "misquotation", as Jacobs said) to the popular song "Funiculì, Funiculà".
 Finally, the fifth movement, Galop, tries to resemble a French Can-can and is based on sketches that were first conceived when composing the Three Easy Pieces.